Rich Groblewski, Founder of the Lancaster Garden Walk, Passes Away at Age 72

 Rich Groblewski, founder and longtime leader of the Lancaster Garden Walk, passed away on August 21, 2025, after a long health struggle.
 He was preceded in death by his beloved wife of 52 years, Lucy, who died just this past May.

-Town of Lancaster Mayor Lynne Ruda presented the James S. Keysa Mayor's Community Service Award to Rich in 2021.
+Lancaster Village Mayor Lynne Ruda presented the James S. Keysa Mayor's Community Service Award to Rich in 2021.
 Photo from Lancaster Garden Walk Facebook page.

 A Legacy of Garden Leadership